ironmeld/markdown-publishing-guide/docs/markdown-publishing-guide.md

 or do anything really - just copy it.

 ## Scope
-These instructions are intended for standalone documents, like this one, that do not require a sophisticated git branching and collaboration workflow.
+These instructions are intended for new, standalone documents like this one, that do not require a sophisticated git branching and collaboration workflow.
+This workflow does not use pull requests.
+Editing is done on the master branch.
+In order to handle developing a new version over multiple edits, the master branch is marked as a "prerelease" until the release is ready, at which point the "prerelease" status is removed.
+When a release is created, this workflow creates a tag for the new release and merges the release tag to a branch named "latest-release" for convenience.
+The default ReadTheDocs version will point to the master branch so that when you click the edit button in ReadTheDocs, it takes you to the appropriate branch for editing.
-However, you can also ignore my suggested git workflow and subsitute your own in order to support collaboration.
+Of course, you can also ignore my suggested git workflow and substitute your own in order to support collaboration.

+## Existing Documents and Troubleshooting

+If you have an existing document and would like to add a table of contents, for example, these instructions are not sufficient for that situation.
+Existing documents are unlikely to have the same document structure (such as a using a docs subdirectory) and often have other settings and extensions which these instructions do not anticipate.
+This project not have enough resources to identify all (or really any of) the issues that can be present in existing documents that may produces unexpected results.

+If you try to adapt these instructions and the document structure it describes to your current document and you run into problems, you might want to consider creating a separate project just for troubleshooting.
+You would use this new project in order to figure out what the problem is and then you can delete it later.
+The name could be the same as your original project, with "-test" added to the end, for example.
+You would also create a corresponding copy of the project over on ReadTheDocs for troubleshooting.

+The troubleshooting strategy I will suggest is to start stripping away the differences between your new copy of your project and my simple example until the specific difference causing the problem is identified.
+Just start guessing as to what it could be.
+* If you have an existing conf.py, try removing the extra configuration lines in chunks until it (the RTD index) works or your file is just like mine.
+You may also need to adapt or remove some of your content if you are relying on that configuration.
+* Try removing files in your index.rst until it works or your index is pretty much like mine.
+* Try moving files into the docs subdirectory so it is more like my setup.
+* Try removing unusual content from your markdown docs.
+* Try changing the content to be more like mine.

+At this point you are just trying to figure out what difference, if removed, causes the index to show up correctly.
+This process basically has to work because you either find the problem or you eventually end up with two projects that are essentially identical although one works (mine) and one doesn't (yours).
+In my experience, that's so rare that it is not worth worrying about until it happens.

+Once the difference that is causing the problem is identified, it is likely that there will be a straightforward solution that can be applied back to your original project.

 ## Preparing for Development
+Follow the instructions from each provider in order to perform the following tasks.

-* Create GitHub Account
+* Create a GitHub Account.
-* Create ReadTheDocs Account
+* Create a ReadTheDocs Account.
-* Setup Connection to GitHub in ReadTheDocs
+* Setup a Connection to GitHub in your ReadTheDocs account.

 ## Setting up a New Project